HOME NOTES Kanshitsu

 Kanshitsu

-A is a body made of linen or Japanese paper hardened with urushi (lacquer), which allows free molding.
+Kanshitsu is a body made of linen cloths or Japanese paper hardened with urushi (lacquer), which allows free modeling.

 This technique was introduced from China and was widely used in Japan to produce Buddhist statues from the late 7th to the 8th century.